13.4 Examples of application

 Figure 13.9 shows that the model captured the trend well for both the demand occurrence and demand sizes parts.
 It forecasts that the mean demand will increase for the holdout period.
 We can also explore the demand occurrence part of this model by typing:

-## Occurrence state space model estimated: Direct probability
+## Occurrence model

 ## Sample size: 110